dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 $ conan new ChuckNorris/0.1 --source
 ```

-Then we edit the generated `conanfile.py` to have:
+Then let's edit the generated `conanfile.py` to have:

 ```python